Goldorion/MCR-Plugin-Creator/README.md

 Dev - [Goldorion](https://github.com/Goldorion)

-Thanks to all of you helping in reporting bugs, using or anything else.
+Thanks to all of you helping in reporting bugs, using it or anything else.

 The software's MCreator forum page is [here](https://mcreator.net/forum/65454/mcr-plugin-creator).